 When the netting argument is pressed, a second objection follows: even if real-time netting is theoretically possible, the capital costs of T-instant settlement would fall on buy-side firms in ways they are unprepared to absorb.

-Further evidence that real‑time netting at institutional scale is not theoretical: CHIPS — the Clearing House Interbank Payments System — processed an average of 2 trillion dollars per day in 2025.
+Further evidence: CHIPS — the Clearing House Interbank Payments System — processed an average of $2 trillion per day in 2025.
 Not T+1.
 Not end of day.
-In real time, throughout the trading day, netting continuously across major financial institutions.
-CHIPS handles the large‑value interbank payments that underlie much of the global financial system — wire transfers, international settlements, interbank obligations — and it does so with real‑time netting that reduces gross obligations by roughly 95 percent.
+In real time, throughout the trading day, netting continuously across major financial institutions, with real-time netting that reduces gross obligations by approximately 95%.

 The DTCC objection is not an economic constraint.
 It is a franchise defense.